Neil Simon: Personal life

 Simon was married five times.
-For 20 years (1953–73), he was married to Joan Baim, a Martha Graham dancer, and had two daughters, Nancy and Ellen, with her.
-Simon became a widower in 1973 when Baim died of bone cancer at age 41; Ellen was 16 and her sister Nancy just 10 at the time.
-Ellen's semi-autobiographical play, was filmed as Moonlight and Valentino.
+For 20 years (1953–73), he was married to Joan Baim, a Martha Graham dancer; they had two daughters.
+Simon became a widower in 1973 when Baim died of bone cancer at age 41.
+One daughter, Ellen, wrote a semi-autobiographical play which was subsequently filmed as Moonlight and Valentino.
 Simon married actress Marsha Mason (1973–1983), that same year.
 After his divorce from Mason, he married actress Diane Lander two separate times (1987–1988 and 1990–1998).
-He adopted Bryn, Lander's daughter from a previous relationship.
+He adopted Lander's daughter from a previous relationship.
 His subsequent marriage to actress Elaine Joyce in 1999 lasted until his death.

 Simon's nephew is U.S. District Judge Michael H. Simon and his niece-in-law is U.S. Congresswoman Suzanne Bonamici.

 Simon was on the board of selectors of Jefferson Awards for Public Service.

 In 2004, Simon received a kidney transplant from his long-time friend and publicist Bill Evans.

-Neil Simon died from pneumonia at New York–Presbyterian Hospital in Manhattan on August 26, 2018, while hospitalized for kidney failure.
+Simon died from pneumonia at New York-Presbyterian Hospital in Manhattan on August 26, 2018, while hospitalized for kidney failure.
 He was 91 and also had Alzheimer's disease.